adriankiezik/3dengine/README.md

-Required to run:
+Required to build:

 - GPU that supports OpenGL 3.3
 - cmake (>= 3.10)
-- glfw (>= 3.3)
-- assimp

-To run:
+To build and run:

-- mkdir build
-- cd build/
+Linux/MacOS:

-- cmake ..
+- `./build.sh`

+Windows:

-- cmake --build .
+- `build.bat`

-- Run compiled executable
+The compiled executable will be in the `build` directory.

+If you're using Visual Studio Code, you have to configure include paths in c_cpp_properties.json as well. (for intellisense to work correctly, doesn't affect compilation)